Installation

 - dnspython

 - Create DNS entries for all your Æ-DIR servers following best practices for hostnames.
+Don't forget to add correct reverse DNS entries (PTR RRs) required for correctly creating LDIF data for initial load.

 - Configure time synchronisation (NTP) required for reliable replication.